Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 Lurid banners with exaggerated art and the calls of barkers advertise the Carnival's unusual performers.
 For 2 copper pieces, visitors enter a tent and watch a performer's show.
 The Carnival's best-known attractions include the following troupers (along with the stat blocks they use):

-- **Tindal the Barker.** Tindal, the Carnival's cynical, fast-talking lead barker ([[/5.
-Mechanics/Bestiary/Humanoid/Mage.md|mage]]), tours the grounds with visitors.
+- **Tindal the Barker.** Tindal, the Carnival's cynical, fast-talking lead barker ([[5.
+Mechanics\Bestiary\Humanoid\Mage.md|mage]]), tours the grounds with visitors.
 At their last stop, he reveals his own uniqueness as the Amazing Soul-less Man: he casts no reflection and claims to lack a soul.
-- **Alti the Werehare.** A quick-tongued rapper and dancer, Alti ([[/5.
-Mechanics/Bestiary/Humanoid/Wererat.md|wererat]]) is a bombastic performer who turns into a rabbit on nights of the full moon.
+- **Alti the Werehare.** A quick-tongued rapper and dancer, Alti ([[5.
+Mechanics\Bestiary\Humanoid\Wererat.md|wererat]]) is a bombastic performer who turns into a rabbit on nights of the full moon.
-- **Amelia the Vampire.** Amelia ([[/5.
-Mechanics/Bestiary/Humanoid/Scout.md|scout]] with a flying speed of 30 feet) is a cheery acrobat aided in her performances by a pair of leathery wings that allows her to fly.
+- **Amelia the Vampire.** Amelia ([[5.
+Mechanics\Bestiary\Humanoid\Scout.md|scout]] with a flying speed of 30 feet) is a cheery acrobat aided in her performances by a pair of leathery wings that allows her to fly.
 Before stepping on stage, she powders her face, affects a somber accent, and pretends to be undead.
-- **Charlotte the Fire Eater.** This juggling daredevil ([[/5.
-Mechanics/Bestiary/Humanoid/Veteran.md|veteran]]) performs with a dizzying array of flaming knives and other deadly objects.
+- **Charlotte the Fire Eater.** This juggling daredevil ([[5.
+Mechanics\Bestiary\Humanoid\Veteran.md|veteran]]) performs with a dizzying array of flaming knives and other deadly objects.
 She claims that her blood is flammable and that she's burned the hair off eighteen hecklers.
-- **The Organ Grinder.** This somber clown grinds an ornate barrel organ ([[/5.
-Mechanics/Bestiary/Humanoid/Scout.md|scout]]).
+- **The Organ Grinder.** This somber clown grinds an ornate barrel organ ([[5.
+Mechanics\Bestiary\Humanoid\Scout.md|scout]]).
 An attendant group of mischievous, half-trained, not-quite-identifiable animals caper to this music.
 The clown never speaks but allows visitors to guess at the animals' nature for a copper piece.
-- **Silessa the Snake.** A dancer and animal tamer, Silessa ([[/5.
-Mechanics/Bestiary/Humanoid/Druid.md|druid]]) performs with a collection of rare serpents.
+- **Silessa the Snake.** A dancer and animal tamer, Silessa ([[5.
+Mechanics\Bestiary\Humanoid\Druid.md|druid]]) performs with a collection of rare serpents.
 She claims she was born a snake and magically transformed into an elf.

 #### Hall of Horrors

 A severe, bespectacled academic, Professor Pacali runs the Carnival's Hall of Horrors.
 This sizable, sinister tent contains a maze of taxidermic creatures, cabinets of curiosity, peculiar specimens in jars, and the occasional true wonder.
 Pacali hides a personal unsettling secret.
 During his time as a researcher at the Brautslava Institute in Darkon, Pacali was cursed: his worst impulses now grow from his body as terrible creatures.
 He bottles these murderous homunculi and touts them as "Professor Pacali's Pickled Punks," but every now and then one "escapes."
-Pacali persistently criticizes Hermos and [[/5.
-Mechanics/Bestiary/Npc/Isolde (VRGR).md|Isolde]], but rarely acts against them directly.
+Pacali persistently criticizes Hermos and [[5.
+Mechanics\Bestiary\Npc\Isolde (VRGR).md|Isolde]], but rarely acts against them directly.

 #### Litwick Market